Control is critical to contain cyber attacks in New Zealand

 However, it provides only basic, manual tools to update third-party software, and the resulting labour-intensive process calls for countless hours of research, creation, testing, deployment, and troubleshooting.

-In the data centre, while many organisations juggle separate tools to patch physical and virtual servers, paying particular attention to Microsoft applications, others largely ignore the virtual environment and third-party applications, taking on a great deal of risk.
+In the data center, while many organisations juggle separate tools to patch physical and virtual servers, paying particular attention to Microsoft applications, others largely ignore the virtual environment and third-party applications, taking on a great deal of risk.

 Integrating a single automated patching solution that patches physical and virtual servers as well as third-party applications in a timely manner goes a long way to closing common attack vectors.
 If you aren’t using SCCM in your environment, you’ll also want to look for a tool that includes patch management for workstations.